-• Exhaust stacks for power generators will be clustered within one to two stack diameters of each other to enhance plume rise, thereby reducing ground-level concentration of air contaminants.
+- Exhaust stacks for power generators will be clustered within one to two stack diameters of each other to enhance plume rise, thereby reducing ground-level concentration of air contaminants. - Addition of shrouds and hoods on crushing facility conveyors.

 In addition to these design features, the following will be considered: